joaomena17/myodish-peak-analysis/README.md

 # myodish-peak-analysis

-Repo for an Open-Source tool that aims to provide reliable and accurate analysis of the time-series data extracted from Myodish experiments.
+This is an open-source tool that provides reliable and accurate analysis of the time-series data extracted from Myodish experiments.